Interdisciplinary Concentration in Wetland Sciences / GRADUATE CERTIFICATE IN WETLAND SCIENCES

 Introduction

-The goal of both the Graduate Certificate in Wetland Sciences and the Interdisciplinary Concentration in Wetland Sciences (ICWS) is to establish a standard set of courses and activities that provide students knowledge and experience that complement their majors with preparation for wetland related careers.
-Students meeting the curriculum requirements will receive official recognition of having completed the Certificate or Concentration by a statement on the participating student’s transcript.
-The Graduate Certificate is aimed at professionals and non-degree seeking students, while the Concentration is more appropriate for degree-seeking graduate students.
-Both programs have identical course requirements, but the Concentration requires an additional two credits of graduate research.
-The Certificate credits cannot be used to earn the Concentration at a later date.
+The goal of the Interdisciplinary Concentration in Wetland Sciences (ICWS) is to establish a standard set of courses and activities that provides students with knowledge and experience that complement their majors with preparation for wetland-related careers.
+Students meeting the curriculum requirements will receive official recognition of having completed the ICWS by a statement on their transcript.
+The ICWS is appropriate for degree-seeking graduate students who are completing a thesis or dissertation as part of their graduate program.
+Non-thesis and non-degree-seeking students should instead explore the Graduate Certificate in Wetlands Sciences (GCWS).
+Note that ICWS credits cannot be used to earn the GCWS at a later date.

-Because of the multidisciplinary nature of wetland science and management, educational programs in wetlands must involve the cooperative efforts of various natural science disciplines (e.g., limnology, ecology, pedology, botany), engineering disciplines (e.g. environmental, agricultural, civil), social sciences (e.g., resource economics, political science), and law.
-The emphasis of the ICWS and Graduate Certificate is to ensure that students gain a solid understanding of the physical, chemical, and biological aspects of wetland processes occurring at a broad range of spatial and temporal scales, as well as develop skills in wetland management and policy.
-To address existing and emerging issues related to wetland science and policy, the program emphasizes broad training, but not at the expense of rigor in specific areas of expertise.
-Furthermore, the program requirements recognize the inherent diversity of academic backgrounds and professional goals of the students.
-Thus, flexibility in selection of a suite of courses, while maintaining exposure to the multidisciplinary subject matter of wetlands, is an essential feature of the program allowing students to develop individualized academic plans of study.
+The multidisciplinary nature of wetland science and management requires that educational programs in wetlands include the cooperative efforts of various natural science disciplines (e.g., limnology, ecology, pedology, botany), engineering disciplines (e.g. environmental, agricultural, civil), social sciences (e.g., resource economics, political science), and law.
+The emphasis of the ICWS is to ensure that students gain a solid understanding of the physical, chemical, and biological aspects of wetland processes occurring at a broad range of spatial and temporal scales, as well as develop skills in wetland management and policy.
+To address existing and emerging issues related to wetland science and policy, the program emphasizes broad training and recognizes the inherent diversity of academic backgrounds and professional goals of students, but not at the expense of rigor in specific areas of expertise.
+Flexibility in course selection is thus an essential feature of the program, allowing students to develop individualized academic plans of study.

 Course and Research Requirements

-Check the UF Course Schedule to see when each course is offered.
+Check the UF Course Schedule to see when each course is offered and to check for pre-requisites.

-• SWS 5248 Wetlands and Water Quality (3 credits, available online) – or – EES 6309 Wetland Design and Restoration (3 credits)
+• SWS 5248: Wetlands and Water Quality (3 credits, available online) – OR – EES 6309 Wetland Design and Restoration (3 credits, available online)

 • ENV 6508 Wetland Hydrology (3 credits, available online)